sverweij/mscgen_js/README.md

 ![a sample sequence chart, rendered as png](test/readme.png)

-In real life it looks better; mscgen_js renders sccalable vector graphics, no rasters.
+In real life it looks better; mscgen_js renders scalable vector graphics, in stead of raster graphics.

 mscgen_js and the mscgen standard
 ---------------------------------